cwysong85/msrp-node-lib/README.md

 });
 ```

-You can also pass a custom `logger` to the MSRP library, otherwise the `console` logging methods are used.
+You can also pass a `logger` to the MSRP library, otherwise no logging is performed.
 Here is an example of passing the custom logger to the MSRP library:

 ```javascript
 const winston = require('winston');